 Yes.
 I think so.

 Now, any diagnosis alone does not give me clear communication skills, or knowledge of the hard science, or so on.
 It just gives me experience to speak from—an experience that science studies and documents en masse, trying to figure out why, trying to figure out how to treat it, along with the physical tests and so on.
-I get other skills and knowledge from practice and research.
+I get other skills and knowledge from practice—teaching on many other subjects—and lots of research.

 But I am qualified to talk about the first hand experience.
 Psychosis is in large part about your relationship with reality.
 Therefore, my perception of reality—versus others’ perception of reality—at any given time, is half the picture.